Exec. Producer / Co-founder

-After six years of ´messing around´ at Media College, Scott’s first graduate step on the career ladder was making tea at the BBC.
+After six years of “messing around” at media college, Scott’s first graduate step on the career ladder was making tea at the BBC.
 He soon started working on a variety of daytime programmes for BBC1 and ITV.

-These days Scott can be found leading Slinky company strategies, and Producing and Directing a diverse range of video content for Slinky… and occasionally still makes the tea!
-He also enthusiastically hosts Backlight, the Video & Digital Marketing Podcast.
+These days Scott is found leading Slinky’s company strategies.
+Producing and directing a diverse range of video content for Slinky — and occasionally still making the tea!

-Scott is member of The Directors Guild of Great Britain, and an Apple Certified Video Editor.
+Scott is member of The Directors Guild of Great Britain and an Apple Certified Video Editor.

 John Brown Jnr

 Following a 3 year party at the University of Lincoln, John spent a year or so at a video and events agency in the West Midlands.
 Before, finding his way through the smoke to “that London”.

 John spent a few years with a couple of media agencies before joining BBC Worldwide as Video and DVD Producer/Editor.
 Creating content for shows such as Little Britain, Mad Dogs, Doctor Who and Being Human.
 After 7 years he returned to the West Midlands to work for national vet charity PDSA as their in-house Video Producer.